Every year August is the most exciting month to be in the capital of Scotland, as Edinburgh become's the UK's festival city.

 in town, just around the corner from aforementioned Blue Moon caf.
 Ditto Number 18 (18 Albert Place, Leith Walk; T: 0131 553 3222).

-Assembly puts on a great selection of shows and you'd do worse to start with their fine selection of comedy, theatre and music.
-Just think, spend your days watching shows
+Assembly puts on the very best selection of shows and you'd do worse to start with their fine selection of comedy, theatre and music.
+Each year they have more than a couple of hundred shows in 24 venues